The 6 basic emotions: We all have them in common

 >>> You may be interested in this article: 10 tips on how to feel freer than ever

-Obviously, we’re not only led by these 6 primary emotions, each one comes in a multitude of shades.
+We’re not only led by these 6 primary emotions, each one comes in a multitude of shades.
 We know many other feelings: shame, guilt, pride, desire, etc. These are emotions just as strong as primary emotions, but they’re a mixture of the 6 basic emotions.
-Paul Ekman, an American psychologist and pioneer in the study of emotions, indicates for example that shame is a mixture of fear and anger.
+Paul Ekman, an American psychologist, and pioneer in the study of emotions, indicates for example that shame is a mixture of fear and anger.

 Finally, these secondary emotions arrive in humans as they grow up.
 Jealousy and embarrassment appear for example in children aged 15 to 24 months, while guilt and pride are more likely to be felt around the age of 3.